Vedantsahai18/Trackable/README.md

 		- The score is the weighted average of correlation score, Bhattacharyya score (obtained from their histograms) and the cosine similarity from the feature extractor.
 	- Feature Extractor:
 		- This contains the ResNet model (from PyTorch), which is used to perform feature extraction and return a cosine similarity score.
-- Utils
-This contains helper functions and constants used by the core module.
+- Utils: This contains helper functions and constants used by the core module.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.